 - The conflict between George Eacker and Philip Hamilton is modified so that Eacker is more of a clear villain.
 George Eacker didn't actually cheat and shoot Philip early in real life; they both aimed at the ground without firing for a while, before Philip began raising his pistol slowly.
 Eacker then raised his quickly, and shot before Philip could, if even he intended to: tragically, Philip's intentions will forever be unknown.

 - It's worth noting that although the show features the idea of shooting into the air, (including, prominently, on the poster,) this was not a known way of "throwing away your shot", or "deloping".
 Usually, someone who intended not to fire would aim at the ground.
+The show even has duel commandment number 9 be "look him in the eye, aim no higher".
 Hamilton recorded before the duel that he had no intention of aiming to kill, but to Burr, Hamilton raising a pistol at all seemed to imply otherwise.